Best of walking Auvergne

-A superb opportunity to enjoy the best of Auvergne’s volcanic uplands with some complementary and convivial accommodation.”
+A superb opportunity to enjoy the best of walking Auvergne’s volcanic uplands with some complementary and convivial accommodation.”

 This is one of our harder short tours, with three days of quite challenging ascents and descents, two of which are relatively long.
 Day One can be shortened by using the cable car to avoid the initial ascent – open from June to September 15; and Day Three – the ‘sacré balade circulaire’ that takes in the heavenly trilogy of Bréche de Rolland, Puy Chavaroche and Puy Mary – can be shortened on request by 5 kms [please reserve this transfer at time of booking at extra cost].

 Best of walking Auvergne sees you exploring unspoiled countryside, where pylons or overhead power cables are a rarity and the scenery a stunning verdant upland that is never rugged and always rolling.
 For your convenience, all meals are included, which showcase fine local cuisine.
 Your hiking tour starts and finishes in the fine Cantalian town of Murat – we collect you after breakfast on Day One and return you there on departure day.
 What lies between is a joy to behold!

 - £610.00 Pounds Sterling or €740.00 Euros